goldfirere/units/README.md

 Modules
 -------

-The _units_ package exports several key modules:
+The _units_ package exports several key modules.
+Note that you will generally import only *one* of `Data.Metrology`, `Data.Metrology.Poly`, or `Data.Metrology.Vector`.

  -  __`Data.Metrology.Poly`__